balajikandan/LearnJavaDesignPatterns/README.md

 LearnJavaDesignPatterns
 =======================

-LearnJavaDesignPatterns project is to learn the design patterns using HELLO WORLD as an example.\n The reason to use HELLO WORLD is make it easy to understand.
+LearnJavaDesignPatterns project is to learn how to do a design patterns using simple HELLO WORLD.
+The reason to use HELLO WORLD program for learning design patterns is to make it easy to understand.